oaklandrobotics/docs/src/projects/igvc-2024/software/jetson.md

 #### Requirements

 - A laptop or VM running the version of Ubuntu you wish to flash to the Jetson
-    - E.g. If you wish to to flash Ubuntu 20.04 to the Jetson, the laptop or VM must have Ubuntu 20.04 installed as well
+    - E.g. If you wish to flash Ubuntu 20.04 to the Jetson, the laptop or VM must have Ubuntu 20.04 installed as well
 - A high-speed USB Type-C to Type-A cable
     - For some reason, I've only been able to get the cable that comes with the ZED to work with it.
 Other cables may work, haven't really tried any :shrug:
 - A female-to-female jumper cable